How To Scale a Unicorn Product Management Team

-I run both product management and advanced analytics at Rocket Wagon, a services company building connected smart solutions for enterprise clients.
-What makes the company unique is that we’re able to ideate, propose, design, build, and deliver best-in-class connected smart solutions, end-to-end, and all under the same roof.
+I used to run the product management and advanced analytics disciplines at Rocket Wagon, a services company building connected smart solutions for enterprise clients.
+What makes them unique is that they are able to ideate, propose, design, build, and deliver best-in-class connected smart solutions, end-to-end, and all under the same roof.
 Connected is a term synonymous with the internet of things, or IoT.

-We are able to go from an assessment of customer needs and goals to creating a transformative, connected business strategy.
-We then execute on that strategy to create a fully connected smart prototype and pilot, and then assist with full-blown commercialization and scale where needed.
+This means going from an assessment of customer needs and goals to then creating a transformative, connected business strategy.
+This is followed by executing on that strategy to create a fully connected smart prototype and pilot, and then assist with full-blown commercialization and scale where needed.

-Our core competencies, all of which we consider advanced, include UX/UI design, hardware design and engineering, hardware prototyping and optimization, connectivity and communications, firmware design and engineering, software architecture and engineering, devops, reliability engineering, data ingestion and processing, advanced analytics (e.g., data science, machine learning, and AI), and commercialization and testing.
+This requires core competencies such as UX/UI design, hardware design and engineering, hardware prototyping and optimization, connectivity and communications, firmware design and engineering, software architecture and engineering, devops, reliability engineering, data ingestion and processing, advanced analytics (e.g., data science, machine learning, and AI), and commercialization and testing.

 The Unicorn Product Manager

-In many cases, Rocket Wagon PMs need to be so-called unicorns.
-I’ll explain why, along with a discussion of steps taken to address the situation and also make the product department more flexible and scalable.
+In many cases and depending on company size, these PMs need to be so-called unicorns.
+I’ll explain why, along with a discussion of steps that me and the company took to address the situation and also make the product department more flexible and scalable.

-Below is a diagram and description highlighting the core competencies that our PMs initially needed to have (enclosed by the dotted orange line).
+Below is a diagram and description highlighting the core competencies that the company’s PMs initially needed to have (enclosed by the dotted orange line).
 They are product management, project management, client management, and account management.
 In addition, technical experience was a really great bonus, particularly if it included IoT.

 It’s worth noting that technical PMs are less common, and are usually considered technical if they have expertise and actual experience in a technical field.
 A good example is a software engineer that pivoted to a PM role.